Dunkmania101/Saoirse/README.md

 This is the Git repository for the sandbox game *Saoirse*.

-It's written in Python and uses [Pyglet](https://pypi.org/project/pyglet/) for rendering, window creation, and media.
-It's meant to be run with [pypy](https://www.pypy.org/index.html) and packaged with [pyinstaller](https://pypi.org/project/pyinstaller/).
+It's written in Python and uses [Pillow](https://pypi.org/project/Pillow/) and [Tk](https://docs.python.org/3/library/tkinter.html) for rendering, window creation, and media.
+It's meant to be run with [PyPy](https://www.pypy.org/index.html) and packaged with [PyInstaller](https://pypi.org/project/pyinstaller/).

 It's still in very early development but is already being kept in version control.